 Currently, FFL sponsors contribute up to a total of $510 each month; however, it isn't nearly enough.
 Depending on the number of animals needing veterinary care, FFL needs $1000 to $2000 per month at this point, both for vet care and food.
 Individual sponsorship is $25 per month, or more if the individual chooses; business sponsorships are $250 per month (or more if desired).
 FFL has no business sponsors.
 Sponsor contributions may be paid monthly, quarterly, every six months, etc.- whatever is easiest for the sponsor.
 Please remember, though, that once you start sending regular donations, WE DEPEND ON YOUR SPONSORSHIP.
 An individual of course may make a one-time contribution of any amount at any time.
 A person may also sponsor more expensive procedures for a particular animal, such as a blood workup (to check liver, kidney, and thyroid function), dental, x-rays, ultrasound, laser treatments, surgery, medication, supplements, or special food.
 All donations are tax-deductible and FFL will send a tax receipt to the individual if requested.
-Monthly sponsors are desperately needed, and of course, FFL needs sponsors for Pablo's surgery, Peanut's dental, and CharChar's and Raisin's exams, bloodwork, and dentals.
+Monthly sponsors are desperately needed.

 THANK YOU, BISSELL FOUNDATION!

 In December 2011 we received an overwhelming donation of 20 Kuranda beds- one for each dog in our kennel building, plus an 8-tier bed for the cats- from The Bissell Foundation, plus a soft, cozy fleece pad for each bed!
 (We need extra fleece pads, plus they're great to just use in crates and in the van for transports.)
 The foundation also donated several dozen interactive toys for dogs and cats, plus treats to fill them with.
 The dogs and cats love the beds, and the toys keep them busy!
 Parker, a large shorthaired brindle mix (see him on our list of available pets) is never without one of the barbells hanging from his mouth.
 He's hilarious!!
 And Maxx, a brindle Pit Bull, uses his Kuranda bed as a trampoline at meal time.
 That's a lotta bouncing twice a day, every day!
 Those beds are tough!
 Thank you, thank you, Bissell Foundation!
 And thanks to Kuranda for building such sturdy beds!